ilcardella/TradingMate/README.md

 # TradingMate
 TradingMate is a simple portfolio manager for shares traders.
-It let you monitor the current prices of your holdings and to review the trading log history.
+It lets you monitor the current prices of your holdings and to review your trading log history.

-It also can monitor the current value of cryptocurrencies holdings.
+It can also monitor the current value of your cryptocurrencies holdings.

 # Dependencies:
 Python 3.6